ThinkUpLLC/ThinkUp/tests/README.md

 Once your tests work, add them to the `all_tests.php` file to run along with the existing tests.

-## Debugging during integration testing
+## Debugging during testing

-If you want to print variable valies to the terminal while running tests, there is a ThinkUpWebTestCase::debug method.
-To use it, add a line like this to your integration test:
+If you want to print variable valies to the terminal while running tests, there is a ThinkUpWebTestCase::debug method and a ThinkUpBasicTestCase::debug method.
+To use it, add a line like this to your test:

 `$this->debug("This is my debugging statement which will print during my test run.")`

 To see your debug statements, run your test like so:

-`TEST_DEBUG=1 php tests/test.php`
+`TEST_DEBUG=1 php tests/yourtest.php`